wesleyduff/Blog-and-Tutorials/src/promise/cssGrid_pres/README.md

 You may ask, why CSS Grid Layout and not expand flexbox?

 <br/>
-Flexbox is _unidirectional_ .
+Flexbox is unidirectional.
 Flexbox can only layout your HTML elements in one specific direction.

-CSS Grid Layout is _multidirectional_ .
+CSS Grid Layout is multidirectional.
 CSS Grid Layout can layout your HTML elements in two directions, x and y axis.

 <br/>
 <br/>